Caribbean leaders to address UN General Assembly virtually - Antigua Observer Newspaper

 If there are no objections, the president circulates a letter, confirming that the resolution has been adopted, the UN said.

-It’s expected that the Secretary-General will address, in person, the High-Level event to mark the 75th anniversary in the General Assembly Hall, the UN said.
+It’s expected that the Secretary-General will address, in person, the high-level event to mark the anniversary in the General Assembly Hall.
+(Barbados Today)